-Children may send no more than two letters per week from Las Vegas Juvi Hall.
+Children may send out no more than two letters per week.

-Children suspected of delinquency in Nevada may be handcuffed and booked at the facility.
-The booking process is meant to scare the children into never getting into trouble again:
+Children suspected of delinquency in Clark County may be handcuffed and booked at Juvie.
+The booking process is meant to scare the minors into never getting into trouble again.

 The booking officer records the minor's identifying information.
 This includes name, address, social security number, and guardian names.
 A warrant check is also run on the child's name.